NotMyself/migrations-presentation/readme.md

 * **[Entity Framework Core Migrations](src/Migrations.EF.Core/readme.md)** - Complete rewrite of EF that can be used cross platform.
 Able to target multiple relational databases.
 CLI is very CI friendly as well as scriptable.

 * **[DbUp](src/Migrations.DbUp/readme.md)** - Super light weight migrations that can target anything ADO.NET can connect to and you can write sql scripts against.
 Very CI friendly.
 It is a good starting place for a team unfamiliar with migrations as a concept or teams starting with an existing database.

+**Note:** This list of far from exhaustive.
+There are tons of efforts like this in the .net space including [NHibernate Schema Export](http://stackoverflow.com/a/602822/303) and others.